 During the winter of 2007-8 David has been extensively involved with the development of a new database for the ECB which went live at the start of the 2008 cricket season.
 The first stage allows the County and England medical staff to record all their injuries and medical records in a secure database and for easier monitoring for Injury surveillance purposes.
 The second stage included areas for Strength and Conditioning.
 In 2017, David oversaw the migration and ongoing management of a new database ‘The Cricket Squad’ for the ECB.

 In September 2018 David took up the post (part time) of Medical Services Manager to the ICC Cricket World Cup 2019, He will primarily oversee the provision of medical services to the players and officials in conjunction with the Tournament Chief Medical Officer.

 David has lectured extensively on Sports Injuries at a wide range of levels from GCSE sport Studies Course level to training Teachers to fellow Sports Medicine practitioners at an International level.
 He also lectures on Workplace Ergonomics and Workstation setup and Inanimate Object Manual Handling.
 In March 2010 David was invited to present at the International Scientific Conference in Physical Therapy in Cairo and to run an introductory course in Sports injuries, this was kindly supported by the Prime Physiotherapy

-David is a Trustee of the Ben Williams Trust and has recently been appointed a Trustee of Georges trust.
+David is a Trustee of the Ben Williams Trust and of Georges trust.
 To find out more about the trusts please click below: